department-of-veterans-affairs/next-build/READMEs/queries.md

 - **data**: where the fetch to the endpoint is actually performed
 - **formatter**: shaping the response from the data function to an agnostic format for the front end (i.e. front end templates should not be using drupal field names)

+These three work together to create consistent requests and responses for all configured query types.
+They are independent functions so they can be called in isolation when needed.
+For example, you may need to consistenly format some portion of data returned by multiple query types or have to include similar query parameters to multiple resource requests.

+**Not every query file has all three parts!** Some may contain just a `formatter`, as they will never be queried individually (e.g. many Paragraphs are included in larger requests for Drupal Nodes).

-We'll break down each of these in detail, using News Story as our example.
+We'll break down each of these functions in detail, using News Story as our example.
 But first, let's look at what Drupal's JSON:API gives us.

 ## How JSON:API works